Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Analysts continued to project this market will grow significantly in the coming years, exceeding $1 billion dollar annually by the end of the decade.
 With the impending availability of CX2 and a ramped up technology cadence driving future products to market more quickly, my expectation is we'll continue to grow our DCI business as the worldwide market leader.

-Now on the metro, though Q1 was seasonally weaker, we continue to have success winning opportunities for the XTM Series packet-optical portfolio.
-The strength of XTM is at the edge where customers appreciate our low power, low latency solutions, and the ability to provide Layer 2 aggregation, while also building (08:27) multiple access applications.
+Now on to metro.
+Though Q1 was seasonally weaker, we continue to have success winning opportunities with our XTM Series packet-optical portfolio.
+The strength of XTM is at the edge where customers appreciate our low power, low latency solutions, and the ability to provide Layer 2 aggregation while fulfilling multiple access applications.

 We believe our new 400-gig module, which will yield an 8x density increase and a 3.5 times power reduction per gig, will prove to be very competitive in numerous metro applications.
 There's also growing interest in the XT-3300 for metro.
 While ICPs are generally interested in the XT-3300 for long-haul, service providers are looking at it for both long-haul and metro transport applications, taking advantage of its ease of use, compact form factor, and sliceability.

-My view is that the timing of these new products, both for metro edge and metro transport aligns well with impending inflections around next-gen access architectures such as remote 5 at multiple cable operators, and 5G at mobile operators.
+My view is that the timing of these new products, both for metro edge and metro transport, aligns well with impending inflections around next-gen access architectures, such as remote fi (9:08) at multiple cable operators, and 5G at mobile operators.
 We believe these architectural inflections will dramatically increase access bandwidth and drive fiber deeper into the metro, increasing demand across our portfolio.

-One emerging opportunity I would like to touch on is enterprise, where we were seeing early success from our investments in products across the XTM Series and Cloud Xpress.
+One emerging opportunity I would like to touch on is enterprise; we're seeing early success from our investments in products across the XTM Series and Cloud Xpress.
 Of note, we recently deployed a large intercampus network with a healthcare company that is a global leader in robotic-assisted surgeries, which selected the XTM Series based on its low latency.

 Additionally in Q1, we deployed DCI networks for a large sports apparel company, and also a well-known chip manufacturer.
-Our expanding portfolio of purpose-built solutions complemented with investments in sales, channel, and marketing infrastructure to drive increasing contributions from areas like enterprise, government and Tier 3 over time.
+Our expanding portfolio of purpose-built solutions, complemented with investments in sales, channel, and marketing infrastructure, should drive increasing contributions from areas like enterprise, government, and Tier 3 over time.

 On the technology front, (10:00) we announced Instant Network, the next evolution of our highly successful Instant Bandwidth capability, which we believe is the industry's only software-defined capacity offering.
 Instant Network is a unique capability made possible by our PIC technology and Xceed Software Suite.
-Our customers can now create revenue-generating infrastructure by aligning network capacity with services demand, including moving bandwidth from route-to-route as opportunities arised.
+Our customers can now create revenue-generating infrastructure by aligning network capacity with services demand, including moving bandwidth from route-to-route as opportunities arise.
 This is not just a pricing strategy, but a combination of leading hardware and automation software that is delivering a new level of user experience to our customers.
 One of our key customers, Telstra, levered its Instant Network to deliver on its Always On service guarantee, which assures network availability to its customers across key subsea cable routes.

 Customers appreciate the value Instant Network brings in terms of network optimization and automation, and are excited about their new ability to create service differentiation.
 I believe we will see more customers embrace Instant Network as a valuable element of their network and go-to-market strategies.

-In terms of our optical engines, we continue to make progress on ICE side, and remain committed (11:10) of delivering new optical engines every two years.
+In terms of our optical engines, we continue to make progress on ICE5, (11:09) and remain committed to a cadence of delivering new optical engines every two years.
 This strategy should minimize the likelihood of future technology gaps, and is already bringing us increased credibility with customers, as we collaborate around creating and fulfilling long-term network strategies in visions.

-In closing, with the stream of new products coming out of the next few quarters and ramped up technology cadence, we're well-positioned to gradually improve our financial results.
-Pent-up customer demand suggested our new products are well suited to address the evolving architectures that require the most scalable and cost-efficient networks.
+In closing, with the stream of new products coming out over the next few quarters and ramped up technology cadence, we're well-positioned to gradually improve our financial results.
+Pent-up customer demand suggests that our new products are well suited to address evolving architectures that require the most scalable and cost-efficient networks.

 I look forward to delivering our new products to the market, continuing to provide the best customer experience in the industry, and ultimately capitalizing on the substantial growth opportunity we have ahead of us.
-As always, I would like to thank our customers, partners, shareholders and employees and you for your support of Infinera.
+As always, I would like to thank our customers, partners, shareholders, and employees and you for your support of Infinera.

 Brad D. Feller - Infinera Corp.